Skip to main content

 Check support before paying

 Before attempting a payment, you can verify that the target URL supports Gateway batching.
-The supports() method queries the Get Supported x402 Payment Kinds API endpoint:
+The supports() method requests the target URL, checks for a 402 response, and inspects the PAYMENT-REQUIRED header for a compatible Gateway batching option:

 const support = await client.supports(url);